 North Star Farms passionately grows certified organic produce for the health of the community and this Earth while providing excellence in our service.
 We will leave a legacy by sharing our organic farming knowlege with others.

 Community Supported Agriculture

-We're proud to announce that the 2014 season will be our sixth year of Community Supported Agriculture (CSA).
-This will be the third consecutive year that we are offering a maximum number of shares.
-In 2014 we will again serve the Minot Air Force Base and the city of Minot.
+We're proud to announce that the 2015 season will be our seventh year of Community Supported Agriculture (CSA).
+This will also be the second consecutive year that we will have returned to North Prairie Farmers' Market in Minot as a full vendor.
+In 2015, our CSA will serve the Minot Air Force Base, the city of Minot and Kenmare.
 Shareholders receive locally grown, certified organic produce each week throughout the season.
 To learn how to become a shareholder, visit our CSA page.

 Partner with Entrepreneurial Center for Horticulture (ECH)

-In 2008, North Star Farms was named a private sector partner with the Entrepreneurial Center for Horticulture at Dakota College in Bottineau, N.D.
-It means the farm is a demonstration site for the production of organic and locally grown produce in western North Dakota.
-We love working with the ECH on research as this segment of North Dakota agriculture continues to rapidly expand.
-ECH presented a $20,000 grant to North Star Farms in 2009 to fund the building of a passive solar greenhouse, the first-of-its-kind in North Dakota.
+In 2008, North Star Farms was named a private sector partner with the Entrepreneurial Center for Horticulture at Dakota College in Bottineau, Seven years later the farm remains a demonstration site for the production of organic and locally grown produce in western North Dakota.
+We appreciate working with the ECH on research as this segment of North Dakota agriculture continues to rapidly expand.
+ECH presented a $20,000 grant to North Star Farms in 2009 to fund the building of our passive solar greenhouse, the first-of-its-kind in North Dakota and one of only two on the northern Great Plains.
 It became operational on May 28, 2011.
 The 2012 season was our first opportunity to grow all our own transplants in the greenhouse.
-We also grow transplants for ECH and for public purchase.
+We also grow transplants for ECH and for public use.